 First, there was this sense of denial.
 Primarily because of the hard work that had gone into preparing myself to deliver the talk was something she wasn’t aware.
 Then came the rationalization.
 Maybe this lot of students were not mature enough to appreciate the finer nuances of my content.
 Maybe parents were not bold enough to entertain challenging thoughts.
 And at times, even principals too can be way off the mark in their assessment because of their prejudices.

 But while going through my routine of journal writing, it didn’t take me long to realize my fault.
 It was nothing but my evolutionary defense mechanism conditioned to protect my side of the story at any cost.
-Now it was up to me whether to identify them as authentic or unreliable inner voice.
+Now it was up to me whether to identify them an as authentic or unreliable inner voice.
 Once I started bringing some objectivity in analyzing those default voices, I prevented myself from falling into the trap of self-deception.

 These three steps helped me bring more clarity: